Focus on Earth

 Content type: Page

-Activities and objectives of the association The objective of this association is to bring together students (current and former) and teachers of Plant Biology (Biology Mechanisms of Life) courses.
-To this end, it organizes events related to the course, while creating networks of professional and non-professional relationships.
-By maintaining these networks, it facilitates the sharing of internship, job, and thesis/PhD opportunities related to plant biology research.
-The association also provides course resources.
-Finally, it organizes fun outings to strengthen ties between and within different classes.
+Activities and Objectives of the Association The objective of this association is to bring together current and former students as well as faculty members from the Plant Biology (Biology and Mechanisms of Life) program.
+To this end, it organizes events related to the program while fostering professional and personal networks.
+By maintaining these networks, it facilitates the sharing of internship opportunities, job openings, and thesis/PhD opportunities related to plant biology research.
+The association also provides course materials.
+Finally, it organizes social outings to strengthen bonds between and within different graduating classes.

 Humanitarian Pharmaceuticals